Wisc-HCI/panda_ros/README.md

 ## 5. Running with ROS
+1. Use Franka Desktop to unlock the Panda's joints and enable FCI mode.
-1. Run `source devel/setup.bash` inside the root directory
+2. Run `source devel/setup.bash` inside the root directory
-2. Start the launch files related to the application:
+3. Start the launch files related to the application:
 	* Space mouse:
 	    - Terminal 1:
 			```bash